 You will also be able to modify your Time Map for the rest of the day without changing the base Time Map.
 This flexibility, I think, will address most of the benefits you mentioned above.
 For example, if you have a time-bound adjustable Time Map, you can treat it like a template for certain categories of your work.
 So, assign this template (Time Map) to that category of work and then tweak your Time Map/template to get them scheduled.

 Another improvement in Time Maps in SP3 will be the way you’ll build your base Time Maps using a top-down approach.
-You’ll begin with a holistic view of your ideal week and then break it down into Time Maps.3 weeks, 6 days ago derkorkParticipant
+You’ll begin with a holistic view of your ideal week and then break it down into Time Maps.8 months, 1 week ago derkorkParticipant

 Yep, seems like the new implementation has all the bases covered.
 I’m really looking forward to SP3 🙂

 You must be logged in to reply to this topic.